paulmossman/external-tabless/README.md

 sacrifices the ability of the extension to continue running when there are no website tabs open --- e.g. only `chrome://` tabs, only `file://` tabs, etc.

+If you notice that the extension isn't converting tabs to separate windows like it's supposed to, click the icon twice (or use the shortcut twice).

 Contributing
 ------------